 We’ve shown you some great examples of social media buttons in email marketing templates.
 We encourage you to go ahead and try to add them yourself – if you haven’t already done that.
 And we have made it very easy for Smaily users too!

-Digital Marketing is an extremely dynamic industry that changes in a high speed.
-You need to keep your mind open for new methods and techniques.
+Digital Marketing is an extremely dynamic industry that changes at a high speed.
+You need to keep your mind open to new methods and techniques.
 Therefore we will discuss some email marketing trends for 2020 in our next blog post.

-Make sure you check our blog regularly and don’t forget to subscribe to our emails.
-Or you may want to follow up the last blog post on COVID-19 and Email Marketing: What’s Happening if you’ve missed it out.
+Make sure you check our blog regularly, and don’t forget to subscribe to our emails.
+Or you may want to follow up on the last blog post on COVID-19 and Email Marketing: What’s Happening if you’ve missed it.